Variations of Power-Expected-Posterior Priors in Normal Regression Models: Properties of PEP variants in normal regression

-for $d_0 \in [1,n-2]$, $d_{\ell}\in[d_0+1,n-1]$ and any $n\in \mathbb{Z}^+$.
-Plotting $\phi^*(n)$ in \eqref{CRminimum} reveals that this function is always positive; therefore, the log-ratio of the variance multipliers in \eqref{CRratio} will also be positive under the working constraints.
+for $d_0 \in [1,n-2]$, $d_{\ell}\in[d_0+1,n-1]$ and any $n\in \{d_\ell+1, d_\ell +2, \ldots \}$.
+It can be proved that $\phi^*(n)$ is an increasing function of $n$ and additionally $\phi^*(2) > 0$ and thus $\phi^*(n)$ is always positive.
+Therefore, the log-ratio of the variance multipliers in \eqref{CRratio} will also be positive.
 Thus, the variance of the CR-PEP prior is larger than that of the $g$-prior, which means that CR-PEP prior will in general tend to favour less complex models.
 Additionally, by rewriting the variance multiplier in \eqref{CRmultiplier} as

 we can see that for relatively large $n$ the first fraction in \eqref{CRmultiplier2} tends to one while the second fraction tends to $n$.
 Assuming that $d_0=1$, the CR-PEP variance multiplier is then approximately equal to $n^{d_{\vg}+1}$ and the log-ratio in \eqref{CRratio} will be $\phi(n)\approx\log(n^{d_{\vg}+1}/n^{d_{\vg}})=\log(n)$.
 When the reference model $M_0$ is not the null model, the corresponding approximation is equal to $d_0\log(n)$.